shielings/waltonpedia/README.md

 ### To-do
 ✅Access from a private domain

-⬜Email server for user registration and password resets
+✅Email server for user registration and password resets

 ⬜Analytics server with public access to usage data